Who was Jesus (PBUH)?

 Jesus’ (PBUH) mission was to invite people to worship God alone:

-Jesus is a prophet in Islam and the prophets (PBUT) are indeed the best of creation as they are those whom God has chosen to receive His revelation.
+Jesus is a prophet in Islam and the prophets (PBUT) are the best of creation because they are chosen by God to receive His revelation.

-Yet, with the utmost respect to them, they are only God’s messengers, and the notion of worship is reserved solely for God alone.
+But with the utmost respect to them, they are God’s messengers only and the action of worship is reserved for God alone.

 “And (remember) when Jesus, son of Mary, said: ‘O Children of Israel, I am the Messenger of God sent to you, confirming the Torah (which came) before me.’”
 (Quran 61:6)